rlawrenc/cosc_304/labs/lab3/assign/README.md

 +-----+-----------------+----------------------+--------------------+-------------------+
 ```

 8. Return pairs of customers (only show a pair once) that have been shipped the same product.
 Return the number of times the pair of customers have been shipped the same product (`numSameShipped`).
-Order by `numShippedProducts` descending, then first customer name ascending, and second customer name ascending.
+Order by `numSameShipped` descending, then first customer name ascending, and second customer name ascending.
 Note: If product 1 is in two shipments for customer 4 and two shipments for customer 15, that counts as 4 (2 x 2).
 We are not eliminating any duplicates when counting in this question.
 Show customer pairs that have 5 or more times that they have been shipped the same product.

 #### Output:
 ```